When To Contact A Low Vision Doctor: When You Can’t See To Do What You Want To Do

 When it comes to the people closest to you, there’s nothing more painful than being unable to recognize them.
 Low vision can make it hard to recognize faces, so when your grandchildren come to visit, of course, you want to see their smiling faces in detail.
 Low Vision of Fox Valley can help you with that by providing you with the right low vision devices.

 If you or a loved one is experiencing any symptoms of vision loss, schedule a visit with Low Vision of Fox Valley.
-Ronald Weingart, OD will perform a thorough eye exam and talk to you about how to maximize your remaining vision to help you continue doing the things you want to do.
+Ronald Weingart, OD will perform a thorough eye exam and talk to you about how to maximize your remaining vision to help you continue doing the things you want to do, for the best quality of life.